lucapette/web/main/content/writing/the-books-i-read-in-2024/index.md

 2024 was a horrible year for the world.
 Among the darkest chapters of our short, dumb, violent  history on this planet.
-Watching a live-streamed genocide has changed many people for ever but I have no intention to centre anyone but Palestinians.
+Watching a live-streamed genocide has changed many people forever but I have no intention to centre anyone but Palestinians.
 As horrible as it was watching it, I can't even begin to imagine what living it and surviving it means or feels.
 I can't imagine the pain Palestinians have gone through in 2024 or any other year before that since the